-Draft - This places the document into FuseSign as draft, so that you can adjust the message, signing fields and date fields before sending to the client.
+Draft - This places the document into FuseSign as a draft, so that you can adjust the message, signing fields and date fields before sending it to the client.

 - Subject - When sending a single document, the Subject is set as the name of the document.